Hood River, Oregon

-The city of Hood River is the seat of Hood River County, Oregon, United States.
+Hood River is a city in and the county seat of Hood River County, Oregon, United States.
 It is a port on the Columbia River, and is named for the nearby Hood River.
 As of the 2020 census, the city population was 8,313.
-It is the only city in Oregon where public consumption of alcohol on sidewalks or parks is totally unrestricted.
+It is the only city in Oregon where public consumption of alcohol on sidewalks or parks is completely unrestricted.